+5.1.10.
+Control systems

-- 5.1.9.
-Control systems The requirements of annex 6 shall be applied to the safety aspects of all electronic vehicle control systems which provide or form part of the control transmission of the steering function including those which utilise the steering system for automatically commanded steering or corrective steering.
-However, systems or functions, which use the steering system as the means of achieving a higher stability level objective, are subject to annex 6 only insofar as they have a direct effect on the steering system.
-If such systems are provided, they shall not be deactivated during type approval testing of the steering system. - 5.2.
-Special provisions for trailers - 5.2.1.
-Trailers (with the exception of semi-trailers and centre-axle trailers) which have more than one axle with steered wheels and semi-trailers and centre-axle trailers which have at least one axle with steered wheels must fulfil the conditions given in paragraph 6.3. below.
-However, for trailers with self-tracking steering equipment a test under Paragraph 6.3. is not necessary if the axle load ratio between the unsteered and the self-tracking axles equals or exceeds 1.6. under all loading conditions.
+The requirements of annex 6 shall be applied to the safety aspects of electronic vehicle control systems that provide or form part of the control transmission of the steering function including advanced driver assistance steering systems.
+However, systems or functions, that use the steering system as the means of achieving a higher level objective, are subject to annex 6 only insofar as they have a direct effect on the steering system.
+If such systems are provided, they shall not be deactivated during type approval testing of the steering system.

+5.2.
+Special provisions for trailers

+5.2.1.
+Trailers (with the exception of semi-trailers and centre-axle trailers) which have more than one axle with steered wheels and semi-trailers and centre-axle trailers which have at least one axle with steered wheels must fulfil the conditions given in paragraph 6.3.
+However, for trailers with self-tracking steering equipment a test under paragraph 6.3. is not necessary if the axle load ratio between the unsteered and the self-tracking axles equals or exceeds 1.6. under all loading conditions.